Roland Palmedo: The National Ski Patrol

 Roland was impressed by the Swiss Army Rescue Unit that provided aid to injured skiers at the Parsenn resort in Davos, Switzerland, and encouraged something similar at Stowe.
 When the Mount Mansfield Ski Club was being incorporated in 1934, Palmedo worked with Frank Griffin, Craig Burt and A. B. Coleman to form the Mount Mansfield Ski Patrol, the first such organization in America.
 Safety protocol became a major concern in 1936 when Frank Edson was skiing in a race organized by the Amateur Ski Club on Pine Mountain in Pittsfield, Massachusetts.
 Edson crashed into a tree, was carried down in a toboggan in a way that aggravated his punctured lung, and died the next day in the hospital.
 The day after Edson's death, the Amateur Ski Club officers met in emergency and Palmedo suggested a "general study of safety in skiing".
 He asked Charles Minot Dole to chair the new Safety Committee.
-That same winter, Dole had twisted his ankle skiing down the Toll Road in Stowe, and had to wait for his wife to bring up a makeshift splint made of scrap metal before making it down the mountain.
-After Dole's investigation into similar experiences at other clubs across the country, his Safety Report was published in the club's Ski Annual.
-In 1938, Dole was managing a special patrol for the National Downhill and Slalom Races held at Stowe when Roger Langley, the president of the National Ski Association of America, invited Dole to head a committee to design a national patrol organization.
-The next year the National Ski Patrol was established.
+In 1939 the National Ski Patrol was established.
 Roger Langley was presented with the National Ski Patrol Badge No. 1, Roland Palmedo Badge No. 2 and Charles "Minnie" Dole Badge No. 3.